emberjs/rfcs/text/0000-embroider-v2-package-format.md

 The `configureDependencies` hook is how you send configuration down to your own dependencies.
 For each package in your **allowed dependencies** you may return either the `PackageOptions` expected by that package, or the string `"disabled"`.

-Any dependencies that you don't mention are considered active, but don't receive and configuration from you.
+Any dependencies that you don't mention are considered active, but don't receive any configuration from you.

 Any dependency for which you provide `PackageOptions` is active, and will receive those `PackageOptions` in its own `configure` hook.